 Archer-Daniels-Midland Co.
-(ADM), the world’s biggest corn processor, said in a filing with the U.S. Securities and Exchange Commission that it is talking to the SEC and the U.S. Justice Department about possible violations of the Foreign Corrupt Practices Act.
+(ADM:US), the world’s biggest corn processor, said in a filing with the U.S. Securities and Exchange Commission that it is talking to the SEC and the U.S. Justice Department about possible violations of the Foreign Corrupt Practices Act.

 In its quarterly filing on Nov.
 5, ADM said that since August 2008, it has been “conducting an internal review of its policies, procedures and internal controls pertaining to the adequacy of its anti-corruption compliance program and of certain transactions” that may have violated U.S. and foreign laws.
 The transactions, the company said, “primarily related” to grain and feed exports.

 The Decatur, Illinois-based company previously disclosed its review to federal regulators in 2009 and has provided periodic updates, according to the filing.
 ADM said it may face criminal fines, civil penalties and be forced to give up profits derived from contracts involving inappropriate payments.

 ADM has “implemented comprehensive internal-control enhancements recommended” by an independent auditor and has “taken disciplinary action up to and including termination of employees,” Jackie Anderson, a company spokeswoman, said in an e-mail yesterday.

 John Nester, an SEC spokesman, declined to comment on the company filing.